JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed Humanity loss of Hollywood thugs and missing Heather options.
 Prevented ways to break hospital, Mandarin and Romero quest scripts.
 Fixed cabbie's seating for some maps and people not giving jewelry.
-Restored Johansen dialog Humanity changes and cut-off Beckett lines.
+Restored Johansen's dialogue Humanity changes and cut Beckett lines.
 Fixed Venture Tower cameras and restored one Asylum elevator sound.
 Added magazine quest state for killing Flynn and aborted getting it.
 Corrected Hallowbrook hotel door opening at and moved two spawners.